agathoklisx/libved/README.md

    But without a curses library and with really basic unicode unaware libc functions.

-   It is written in the form of a library and theoretically, might be useful to some, as an independent text visual editor C library that can be embeded in an application, either by just "#include" it as a single file unit, or by linking to it as a shared or as a static library, without any other prerequisite other than libc; and with a tendency to minimize this dependency (whenever the chance) by providing either an own implementation of some
+   It is written in the form of a library and theoretically, might be useful to some, as an independent text visual editor C library that can be embedded in an application, either by just "#include" it as a single file unit, or by linking to it as a shared or as a static library, without any other prerequisite other than libc; and with a tendency to minimize this dependency (whenever the chance) by providing either an own implementation of some